0ut0flin3/Talk2GPT/README.md

 ## USAGE

-In addition to communicating with gpt3 using the text or voice it is also possible to define some aspects of its behavior and personal details, as well as those of gpt3, even yours.
+In addition to interact with GPT-3 using the text or speech, it is also possible to define some aspects of its behavior and personal details, as well as yours.

-EXAMPLE:
+BASIC USAGE EXAMPLE:

 ***>>>***`import gptalk.gptalk as gpt3`